2nd Corinthians Chapters 6 and 7– John Karmelich

 2.

-Paul wants a healthy
+Paul wants a

 a)

-In other words, Paul
+In other words,

-wants the type of love relationship that God desires.
+Paul wants the type of love relationship that God desires.

 b)

-Paul is currently many
+Paul is currently

-miles away from that church, and in that place are people who are saying Paul
+many miles away from that church, and in that place

-is wrong about God.
-These false
+are people who are saying Paul is wrong about God.
+These false teachers were saying that one has

-in order to be saved.
-That was
+to obey all of the Old Testament commandments in order to be saved.
+That was contradictory to Paul's message that

-contradictory to Paul's message that we are saved by Jesus blood payment, and
+we are saved by Jesus blood payment, and that is it.

 i)

-Given that problem, Paul
+Given that

-they were turning against Paul's gospel message.
+knowing that they were turning against Paul's gospel message.

 ii)

-The good news is that by
+The good news is

-issues and wants to have a loving relationship with Paul.
+sin issues and wants to have a loving relationship with Paul.

 c)

-In other words, what
+In other words,

-motivated Paul was knowing that the churches he founded were growing in God's
+what motivated Paul was knowing that the churches he

-love and they are regularly dealing with sin issues in their lives.
+founded were growing in God's love and they are regularly dealing with sin

 3.

-I have to admit, this is
+I have to admit,

-basis.
+daily basis.

 a)

-The reality is that we
+The reality is

-all want peace with God, but usually we are so busy blaming others, that we
+that we all want peace with God, but usually we are so busy blaming others,

-refuse to look at our shortcomings before God.
+that we refuse to look at our shortcomings before God.
+We refuse to look at our own "bad",

-"good relationship" with God and other believers.
+but we all desire the "good relationship" with God and other

 b)

-What I hope this lesson
+What I hope this

-God's love relationship with Him and with each other.
-As for "other people" that are causing problems in our
+enjoy God's love relationship with Him and with each other.
+As for "other people" that are

-life, if I believe God is big enough to handle my issues, then I also believe God
+causing problems in our life, if I believe God is big enough to handle my

-is big enough that He can handle other people's issues.
+issues, then I also believe God is big enough that He can handle other people's

 c)